gsoules/MkDocs/digital-archive/docs/user/pdf-report.md

 browser, or view it using a PDF application.
 The actual behavior depends on your browser and how you have it configured to handle PDF files.

+Notes:

+ -  The report results will be sorted according to the option specified in the **_Sort By_** selector.

-It does not matter how many search results are displaying, the report will contain all of the search results.
+-   The report will contain all of the search results regardless of the number specified in the
+    **_Per Page_** option.
 For example, if the search results page says it is displaying 1 - 25 of 197 results, the report will contain all 197 results.

-The maximum number of results you can save in a PDF report is 10,000.
+ -  The maximum number of results you can save in a PDF report is 10,000.
 If you have more that that, you'll have to refine the search to produce fewer results.

 ### Compact search results report